-Following that during a pretty typical setup (a single Exchange 2010 CAS server and another 2010 mailbox server with no DAG), I had an issue where testing the Unified Messaging Accounts failed with a "Failed accessing firstname.lastname@example.org Diagnostic= Verb = url= request= response" message.
+Following that , I had an issue where testing the Unified Messaging Accounts failed with a "Failed accessing email@example.com Diagnostic= Verb = url= request= response" message.
 It is a 401 error, pointing to basic authentication against Exchange issues.

-Basic troubleshooting steps, found in just about every Unity Connection gude are:
+Basic troubleshooting steps, found in just about every Unity Connection guide are: